greenteawarrior/eye-helper/README.md

 eye-helper
 ==========

+for a current version of the code, see https://github.com/cypressf/eye-helper (stopped working on this fork for now)

 [olin college occam] developing assistive technologies for the blind

 creating an app to run on the android smartphone/google glass platforms